 Bronchiectasis is the dilation or enlargement and scarring of the lung's airways.
 It is often caused by recurrent inflammation or infection that injures the walls of the airways and prevents them from clearing mucous.
 Symptoms include a persistent cough, excessive sputum production, shortness of breath and recurrent chest infections.
 With treatment, most patients are able to enjoy active, healthy lives.

-The Penn Lung Center offers patients leading-edge treatment and management of their disease, supplemented by a state-of-the-art microbiology lab.
+The Harron Lung Center offers patients leading-edge treatment and management of their disease, supplemented by a state-of-the-art microbiology lab.
 At the lab, a team of lung pathology specialists conduct in-depth analyses of bacterial cultures to make accurate diagnoses of nonCF bronchiectasis.